fluid-systems/SOFIRpy/docs/rdm.rst

 Specifically, if both the operating system and Python version of the current environment match those of the original run, it is feasible to rerun the simulation.

-However, if there is a disparity in the Python version and custom model_classes were defined in the original run, a rerun of the simulation is not possible.
-The model_classes can be reconstructed manually using the stored source code of the classes and the dependencies used when storing the run.
+However, if there is a disparity in the Python version, and custom model classes were defined in the original run, rerunning the simulation might not be possible.
-On the other hand, if only FMUs were defined without any custom model_classes, it remains possible to rerun the simulation.
+Nevertheless, the model classes can be manually reconstructed using the stored source code of the classes and the dependencies used when storing the run.

-In cases where the operating system varies from the one in which the run was initially executed, it is not possible to simulate the run again.
+In cases where the operating system differs from the one in which the run was initially executed, simulating the model classes and the FMUs could fail.